Jayjader/WarOfTheDukes/docs/rules_en.md

 #### Setting up the Pawns

 Each player places one of their units on each city or fortress tile they own.
-Next, they take turns placing their remaining units on tiles they possess until all have been placed.
+Next, they take turns placing their remaining units on tiles inside their borders until all have been placed.
-The player owning Orfburg always plays first.
+The player playing as the Duchy of Orfburg always goes first.

 #### Game Length